dagmara1223/SauceDemo/saucedemo_tests/prompts.md

 playwright.selectors.set_test_id_attribute("data-test") <br>

 ## Step 3️⃣ - debugging: naming
 **Prompt**: "Test login negative still fails after fixing the locators.
 Help me identify the root cause - why is it failing?
-Explain what should be verified first and whether the problem seems to be correlated to a bug in the test or rather in the login page."
+Explain what should be verified first and whether the problem seems to be correlated to a bug in the test or rather in the login page." <br>
 **Response**: AI Agent suggested a path that helped me with the debugging.
-It identified several possible causes, including incorrect page locators, project import structure, inconsistent naming introduced during refactoring (URL vs url) and finally incorrect expected assertion values.
+It identified several possible causes, including incorrect page locators, project import structure, inconsistent naming introduced during refactoring (URL vs url) and finally incorrect expected assertion values. <br>
 **My Decision/Resolution**: The issue was, in fact, correlated to misspelling "url" and using "URL" everywhere, plus a mismatch between the method names I had renamed in LoginPage and the names still called in the test.
 After that - all 3 passed.